fkondylis/dimeanalytics/_MkDocs/docs/git.md

 ## GitHub

 GitHub is a web service that hosts a remote master copy of files you manage using Git.
-The World Bank has a subscription to this which you can join (see below).
+The World Bank has a Team subscription to this which you can join (see below).
 You can also create and manage your own remote Git repositories through [Microsoft Azure DevOps](http://devops.azure.com) without any approvals using your World Bank email to login.

 ### World Bank GitHub Group